 I just returned from Bali last week, and what an incredible place!
 It was my first time visiting Indonesia, and the energy there is so peaceful, especially in Ubud.
 I definitely recommend it to anyone who loves yoga, meditation and energy healing.

 We started the trip in Seminyak, which is where the beach is.
 It’s next to Kuta Beach but I was told that Seminyak is nicer.
-I pictured it to be similar to Thailand – warm water, cheap shopping, etc. but the water was actually pretty cold and the shopping a bit expensive.
-There were lots of tiki bars and restaurants that lined the beach, and lounge chairs and beanbags, so that was pretty cool.
+I loved that there were lots of tiki bars and restaurants that lined the beach, and lounge chairs and beanbags with umbrellas to use.

 We stayed at the Pelangi hotel which was right on the water, had a swim up bar and great buffet, and was only $65 a night!
 We were there for 5 nights and then went to Ubud.

 I LOVED Ubud.
 It’s a bit more secluded, sort of set back in the jungle, and very peaceful.
 We stayed at the Chili Cottages, which is next to Monkey Forest.
 It’s a great place, I highly recommend it.
 It’s very quiet and set back from the city, and we got a private villa with a private pool for $57/night!
 We rarely used our pool though because the main pool was usually empty.
 The restaurant there is great also, and there are 3 massage spas across the street ($7 for one hour!)
 And I lucked out because Taman Hati was across the street, which turned out to be my favorite yoga place.

 If you’re taking any yoga class in Bali, I recommend going early because of the heat.
 It gets brutally hot after 10am, and if you go at night, you’ll get attacked by mosquitoes.